adsantos/GithubStats/README.md

 3. In the home directory of this project, run pod install.
 4. Open GithubStats.xcworkspace in XCode.
 5. Run the Pods target.
-6. Run the project target.
+6. Run the projeGithubStats target.

 ## Usage